What is a chatbot?

 The chatbot, and the technology behind it, has entirely transformed the user experience and the way customers interact with websites and online products.

-This becomes possible due to the chatbot asking the right questions to the customer and thereby initiating a dialogue – or chat – with the customer.
-So, if the chatbot is good, as a good customer support employee, it will be able to help answer the questions the customer may have.
+It becomes possible due to the chatbot asking the right questions to the customer and thereby initiating a dialogue – or chat – with the customer.
+So, if the chatbot is good, as a good customer support employee, it can help answer the questions the customer may have.

 Chatbots take the pressure off customer service

-There are a lot of advantages that come with chatbots implementation.
-One is that a chatbot can mitigate lots of queries that customer service departments normally receive.
+Many advantages come with chatbots implementation.
+One is that a chatbot can mitigate lots of queries that customer service departments usually receive.
 Customers often turn to customer service departments for questions that already have been answered on the website, but which they were unable to get to.
-A properly built chatbot will reduce the number of inquiries to the customer service department.
+An adequately built chatbot can reduce the number of inquiries to the customer service department.

 Likewise, a chatbot can help customers be clarified in a purchase situation.
 The bot can clarify information about product specifications and thereby help the customer to navigate to the desired product.